Whitney Museum: Move to the Upper East Side

 In 1961, the Whitney began seeking a site for a larger building.
 In 1966, it settled at the southeast corner of Madison Avenue and 75th Street on Manhattan's Upper East Side.
 The building, planned and built 1963–1966 by Marcel Breuer and Hamilton P. Smith in a distinctively modern style, is easily distinguished from the neighboring townhouses by its staircase façade made of granite stones and its trapezoidal windows.
 In 1967, Mauricio Lasansky showed "The Nazi Drawings".
-The exhibition traveled to the Whitney Museum of American Art in New York, where it appeared with shows by Louise Nevelson and Andrew Wyeth as the first exhibits in the new museum.
+The exhibition traveled to the Whitney, where it appeared with shows by Louise Nevelson and Andrew Wyeth as the first exhibits in the new museum.

 The institution grappled with space problems for decades.
 In 1967, the museum opened a satellite space called the Art Resources Center (ARC).
 Originally intended to be located in the South Bronx, the ARC opened on Cherry Street on the Lower East Side.
 From 1973 to 1983, the Whitney operated a branch at 55 Water Street, a building owned by Harold Uris, who gave the museum a lease for $1 a year.
 In 1983, Philip Morris International installed a Whitney branch in the lobby of its Park Avenue headquarters.
 In 1981, the museum opened an exhibition space in Stamford, Connecticut, housed at Champion International.
 In the late 1980s, the Whitney entered into arrangements with Park Tower Realty, IBM, and the Equitable Life Assurance Society of the United States, setting up satellite museums with rotating exhibitions in their buildings' lobbies.
 Each museum had its own director, with all plans approved by a Whitney committee.

 The institution attempted to expand its landmark building in 1978, commissioning UK architects Derek Walker and Norman Foster to design a tall tower alongside it, the first of several proposals from leading architects, but each time, the effort was abandoned, because of the cost, the design, or both.
 To secure additional space for the museum's collections, then-director Thomas N. Armstrong III developed plans for a 10-story, $37.5 million addition to the main building.
 The proposed addition, designed by Michael Graves and announced in 1985, drew immediate opposition.
 Graves had proposed demolishing the flanking brownstones down to the East 74th Street corner for a complementary addition.
 The project gradually lost the support of the museum's trustees, and the plans were dropped in 1989.
+In 1988, a satellite branch was opened at 33 Maiden Lane.
 Between 1995 and 1998, the building underwent a renovation and expansion by Richard Gluckman.
 In 2001, Rem Koolhaas was commissioned to submit two designs for a $200 million expansion.
 Those plans were dropped in 2003, causing director Maxwell L. Anderson to resign.
 New York restaurateur Danny Meyer opened Untitled, a restaurant in the museum, in March 2011.
 The space was designed by the Rockwell Group.